StuChapman/FS-MS-Project-Build-a-Buffet/README.md

 Automatic testing was used occasionally throughout the app, predominantly for testing validation rules, and splitting POST/GET variables.

+To run automatic testing, enter into command line:

+"python3 manage.py test" for all tests, or

+"python3 manage.py test checkout" for specific tests (checkout as an example)

 ### Bugs and Errors

 There was 1 particular bug that requred a solution.